 A good job will provide—even outright enforce—a healthy work-life balance, from having a fair leave policy to encouraging social outings between employees.
-If your current position doesn’t embrace you as a well-rounded person with a range of relationships and interests outside of work, it might be a sign you need something more in your career.
+If your current position doesn’t embrace you as a well-rounded person with various relationships and interests outside of work, it might be a sign you need something more in your career.

-All of these are examinable, quantifiable ways you can tell it’s time to move on with your job and look into a second job option.
-But there’s another way, one that will rarely let you down: use your intuition.
+These are examinable, quantifiable ways to tell it’s time to move on with your job and look into a second job option.
+But there’s another way that will rarely disappoint you: use your intuition.

-Most of us have an inner prompt that tells us when something is right and when something isn’t.
-It sounds like something out of a fantasy novel, but science indicates that it’s the result of our brains observing something.
-For example, the organization you work for has a very high layoff rate and your intuition comes to a conclusion based on what you’ve observed (that you should look to upskill or change careers before you’re laid off) without you consciously realizing how you came to that conclusion.
+Most of us have an inner prompt that tells us when something is correct and isn’t.
+It sounds like something out of a fantasy novel, but science indicates that it results from our brains observing something.
+For example, the organization you work for has a very high layoff rate, and your intuition comes to a conclusion based on what you’ve observed (that you should look to upskill or change careers before you’re laid off) without you consciously realizing how you came to that conclusion.

 Or perhaps, it’s just your soul talking to you.
 In any case, it never hurts to listen.